Ferrari Dino engine: Turbocharged

 1982 saw the introduction of the 208 Turbo.
 The 208 Turbo featured 220 PS, more than the fuel injected 308 from the previous year.
-Except for the non-intercooled 208 Turbo engine, all the forced induction F1 and road engines from 1980 to 1989 were designed and developed by Nicola Materazzi due to his experience in fuels, engines, combustion, turbo and Comprex that had accumulated in his career (Mobil, Lancia, Osella).
+Except for the non-intercooled 208 Turbo engine, all the forced induction F1 and road engines from 1980 to 1989 were designed and developed by Nicola Materazzi due to his experience with fuels, engines, combustion, turbo, and Comprex which he had accumulated in his career with Mobil, Lancia, and Osella.